shuyhere/Awesome-Sparse-Autoencoder/README.md

 ## Train and Evaluate

-## Use Dictionary Learning to interpret Large Model
+## Use Dictionary Learning to Interpret Large Model